How to Transport a Motorcycle | Guide with Cost

 - Tie it down: As we mentioned above, tying down your motorcycle properly is critical to keeping it stationary, and damage-free, during transport.
 Start with a soft tye and find a structurally solid place to wrap it.
 Try the lower triple clamp or fork assembly, and avoid wires and brake lines.
 Make sure the strap doesn’t apply pressure to the fenders and bodywork, which is one of the quickest ways to cause damage to your motorcycle.

 - Check your insurance: Make sure your motorcycle is covered by your insurance just in case an accident occurs during the move.

 What’s the bottom line on transporting a motorcycle yourself?
 If you care about keeping your motorcycle safe, you need to spend the time, and the money, to do it right.
-Don’t scrimp on equipment, or else you could run into damage that far outweighs the time and money involved with properly securing your motorcycle in the first place.
+Don’t scrimp on equipment, or else you could run into damages that far outweighs the time and money involved with properly securing your motorcycle in the first place.

 2) How to Transport a Motorcycle Using a Freight Company